J-Uptegraph/CORI-Robot/README.md

-# Meet CORI
+# 🤖 Meet C.O.R.I.
-**C.O.R.I.** stands for **Co-operative Organizational Robotic Intelligence** — a modular, ROS 2–based home assistant robot designed to automate household tasks like laundry sorting.
-This is a personal robotics R&D project focused on building a foundation for real-world autonomy and home integration.
+**Co-operative Organizational Robotic Intelligence**

+C.O.R.I. is a modular, ROS 2–based home assistant robot designed to automate household tasks like laundry sorting.
+This personal robotics R&D project focuses on building a foundation for real-world autonomy and home integration.

-> *Built to function but designed to matter.*
+> **Built to function—but designed to matter.**

 ---

-## 🤖 Vision Statement
+## 🧠 Vision Statement
-CORI aims to streamline domestic chores—starting with laundry sorting—by leveraging ROS 2 and simulation tools.
-The goal is to create a flexible platform for learning and prototyping, paving the way for practical home robotics.

-I read a quote once by Joanna Maciejewska where she stated,
-> "I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes."
+> _"I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes."_

-*So I built CORI for exactly that reason.*
+> — Joanna Maciejewska

+So I built CORI for exactly that reason.
+The goal isn’t just automation—it’s an improvement in quality of life.
+By offloading tedious domestic tasks to a collaborative personal assistant, the aim is to buy back people’s time.

+Built with ROS 2, Gazebo, and simulation tooling, CORI is both a functional robotics platform and a deeply personal one—a place to prototype assistive intelligence that learns, adapts, and helps people reclaim the hours they never meant to spend sorting their socks.

-*— Johnathan Uptegraph*
+— *Johnathan Uptegraph*

+---

 ## 🚀 Project Overview

 This initial phase focuses on:

 1. **ROS 2 Workspace Setup**
    - Install ROS 2 Jazzy
    - Configure a `colcon` workspace
    - Install dependencies

 2. **Basic Robot Model & Simulation**
-   - Create a simple URDF for a mobile base with a camera
+   - Create a URDF for a mobile base with a camera
-   - Simulate it in Gazebo Harmonic
+   - Simulate it in Gazebo Harmonic + RViz2

 3. **Color-Based Laundry Sorting**
    - Develop a ROS 2 node using OpenCV (HSV filtering)